kanaparthi-supriya/Android-App-Market-Analysis/README.md

 ## Project Overview

-This project analyzes Google Play Store data to understand app trends, user preferences, ratings, installs, pricing, and user sentiments using Data Analytics techniques.
+This analysis explores Google Play Store data to understand app categories, ratings, installs, pricing, and user reviews.
+The data is analyzed using Python to identify trends and gain useful insights about the Android app market.

+## Objective

+To analyze Google Play Store applications and user reviews, understand app performance, compare free and paid apps, study user sentiments, and visualize important trends using data analytics techniques.

 ## Tools Used